f5devcentral/f5-rseries-training/docs/rseries_security.rst

     until     End with the line that matches r10900# file show log/system/audit.log |

-There are other file options that allow the user to tail the log file using **file tail -f** for a live tail,  or **file tail -n <number of lines>** to view a specific number of the most recent lines.
+There are other file options that allow the user to tail the log file using **file tail -f** for a live tail, or

 .. code-block:: bash